mpooni23/cse15l-lab-reports/LabReport3.md

 ![Image](Symptom.png)

+The symptom appears to say that the arrays differed at the element location zero.
+This means there is an mismatch between the expected output and actual output

 # **4. The bug, as the before-and-after code change required to fix it (as two code blocks in Markdown)**

+The before code is as follows :

 ```
     static int[] reversed(int[] arr) {